-There are also simpler signing systems such as

-individuals with special needs, and includes a few hundred individual signs.
+There are also simpler signing systems such as Makaton which was designed mainly for individuals with special needs, and includes a few hundred individual signs.
 Makaton signs are simple to produce and are easier to use than speech for some individuals.